ArsalanSahab/Docker_Data_Science_Stack/README.md

 6. Airflow for Task Scheduling.
 7. Portriner for administring docker images on ports.
 8. PgAdmin4 for Visualising and interacting with PostgreSQL.
+9. Spark (master and 3 workers) for parallel computation.